Commonfare-net/macao-social-wallet/doc/API.md

 #### example response

-Will setup session cookies on device's browser and return success.
+Will setup an url to have session cookies on a browser and return success.

     {
-        "success": "Access to wallet succesfully recovered."
+        "apikey": "6mHAzKHuLclviVAm"
     }

 # Sending

 Sending among participants is optional and depends from the monetary system setting by the issuing organization.
 If allowed the send API will be available for a "free market" among participants, making them able to transfer amounts among themselves.

-## GET /send

-Ask for an amount to send and a destinatary, then POST /send
+ - TODO

-## GET /send/:participant
+   - GET /send/:participant/:amount

-Ask for an amount to send to `participant` then POST /send
+   - POST /send

 ## GET /send/:participant/:amount

-Ask confirmation to send `amount` to `participant`, then POST /send
+Send `amount` to `participant`, return a human readable response with a `txid` linking to the transaction, the `amount` and the recipient `participant`.

 ## POST /send

-Do send `amount` to `participant`
+Send `amount` to `participant`

 #### example request

     curl https://fxc.dyne.org/send \
+        -F "apikey=zvYiabC56wxta9B2" \
         -F "amount=100" \
         -F "participant=luther"

 #### example response

     {
-        "success": "Succesfully sent 100 to luther"
         "amount": 100
         "recipient": "luther"
+        "txid": "z5oJGVVKiWTLizpT"
     }

 # Stashes